droxanas/Low-Turnover-Rebalancing-for-Sparse-Index-Tracking/README.md

 data/rolling_windows.csv
 ```

-record the ticker universe and the locked rolling-window protocol used by the paper.
+record the ticker universe and the locked rolling-window protocol used in the paper.

-The data were prepared from publicly available Yahoo Finance data.
+The returns were prepared from publicly available Yahoo Finance data.
 Users are responsible for respecting the terms of any original data providers.

 ## Python environment